Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Background and Related Work

 In addition to discrete strategy spaces, recent work has addressed games with continuous strategy spaces.
 For instance, continuous strategy version of the prisoner dilemma has been considered in~\cite{Killingback1999,Wahl1999a,Wahl1999b,Le2007}.
 Replicator equations in continuous strategy spaces have been studied in the context of evolutionary and dynamical stability in~\cite{Borgers1997,Oechssler2001,Cressman2005}.
 The corresponding replicator equation is similar to the one studied in the present paper, except there is no entropy (mutation) term.
-This is an important distinction since without the entropy term, the allowed steady state solution are confined to a set of Dirac's $\delta$--measures at distinct points.
-In other words, even if one starts with a continuous population, the replicator dynamics will converge to monomorphic fixed points.
+Most existing work in continuous strategy replicator dynamics has focused on steady state solutions that correspond to Dirac's $\delta$--measures (monomorphic population), and in particular, their stability properties.
+In contrast, here we will examine steady state solutions that have continuous support that exist at any non--zero exploration rate.

-The work that is closest to one presented here is Ref~\cite{Ruijgrok2005}, which studied continuous strategy replicator system with and without mutation.
-They established that for specific games, mutations resulted in non--trivial modification to the equilibrium structure.
-The difference between their work and the model presented here is the origin of the mutation term -- while in Ref~\cite{Ruijgrok2005} the mutation was added as a generic diffusive term, in our model it has a very intuitive entropic meaning that results from the Boltzamn action selection mechanism.
+The work that is closest to one presented here is~\cite{Ruijgrok2005}, which studied continuous strategy replicator system with and without mutation.
+They established that for specific games, mutations resulted in non--trivial modification to the equilibrium structure (see also~\cite{Tuyls2009} for an extension of the approach to anisotropic mutation mechanisms).
+The difference between the work above and the model presented here is the origin of the mutation term -- while in~\cite{Ruijgrok2005} the mutation was added as a generic diffusive term, in the model studied here it has a very intuitive entropic meaning that results from the Boltzmann action selection mechanism (see~\cite{Sato2003,Tuyls2003}).
 Specifically, the replicator equation in our case results from minimizing a certain functional that is reminiscent of the so called {\em free energy} from statistical physics.
 This fact provides a very intuitive picture of the steady state structure.